Christoph Hoerauf

 Copied!

 Christoph Hoerauf is a Managing Director with Alvarez & Marsal Disputes and Investigations in Munich.
-He has more than 16 years of consulting experience and provides advisory and investigative services for complex international investigations as well as for damages in international arbitration.
+He co-leads the practice and provides advisory and investigative services for complex international investigations and disputes.

-Mr. Hoerauf has years of experience in financial and forensic investigations and has worked on various financial statement fraud, FCPA, anti-bribery, anti-money laundering and corruption-related matters as well as forensic audits and compliance reviews.
-He also has experience in forensic technology, tools, and methodologies.
+Mr. Hoerauf brings multiple years of experience handling forensic technology aspects of investigations as well as disputes, advising clients on forensic investigation of complex data sets, digital evidence, and the disclosure of electronic documents.
+He is also an expert in the technical and strategical application of data analytics to assist clients in matters involving complex data structures.
 Mr. Hoerauf has worked on various cross-border investigations that required collection of data and information in multiple countries and has managed all aspects of these types of assignments.

-In addition, Mr. Hoerauf has extensive experience in legal disputes and has been involved in various international post-merger and commercial disputes.
-He has worked with global clients across a range of sectors including financial services, transportation, automotive, technology, pharmaceuticals as well as industrial and consumer goods.
+In addition to his expertise in investigations, forensic technology, and data analytics, Mr. Hoerauf has extensive experience in legal disputes and has been involved in various international post-merger and commercial disputes.
+He has worked with global clients across a range of sectors including financial services, transportation, automotive, technology, pharmaceuticals, and industrial and consumer goods.

 Our latest survey explores the evolving landscape of financial crime, as Germany emerges as a key hotspot for money laundering amid rising cyber threats, cross-border fraud, and regulatory shifts such as the establishment of AMLA.